soxfox42/soxfox.me/content/blog/compiler-part1.md

 title = "Building a Compiler Backend (Part 1: Callisto)" date = 2024-09-06T10:00:00+10:00
 summary = "The story of how I became a compiler developer, I guess.
-In the first part, you'll see how a tiny benchmark program got me hooked on a neat little stack language." tags = ["programming languages", "callisto"]
+In the first part, you'll see how a tiny benchmark program got me hooked on a neat little stack language." tags = ["Programming Languages", "Callisto"]
 +++

 # A Strange Obsession

 It all started with a silly little benchmark.
-The [Tak function](https://en.wikipedia.org/wiki/Tak_(function)) is a small recursive function that can be used as a primitive benchmark for the speed of recursion in a progamming language.
+The [Tak function](https://en.wikipedia.org/wiki/Tak_(function)) is a small recursive function that can be used as a primitive benchmark for the speed of recursion in a programming language.
 It has the following definition:

 ```python
 def tak(x, y, z)